A Guide for Visitors and New Members

 A Warm Welcome

+Vehicular access is via the main gate and barrier, which is operated by a key fob.
+Public pedestrian access to the beach is along the rear of the houses on Trevelyan Road, and for safety and security reasons we do not encourage wandering through the boatyard.
+The slipway is not generally available to non-members.
 The boatyard is crowded and busy when boating activities are in progress and extreme caution is required when walking, working or driving.
 A speed limit of 5mph is in force over the whole site.
-Power and water points are available.

 Above the beach area is the designated parking place and parking in the boatyard is prohibited except for off-loading.
 Members may obtain a parking permit from the membership secretary.
 This must be renewed each year and displayed clearly when parked at the Club.
 Overnight stays in vehicles or on boats in the yard are not permitted.

 There are around 105 moorings on the pontoons in the basin.
 These are all allocated to Club members and there is a waiting list.
 Access to the pontoons is controlled via the same electronic fob as the clubhouse and main gate, and this is programmed to each individual member's needs.
 For safety reasons, no BBQs are permitted on any boat or pontoon within the harbour.
 Moorings may only be occupied between April and October.